The 4 Best Heated Hand Massagers for Arthritis & Carpal Tunnel

 When using an electric hand massager, the intensity level depends on your comfort and preferences, as well as any specific recommendations provided by the manufacturer.

-It is generally recommended to start with a lower intensity level and gradually increase it to a level that feels comfortable – without allowing your fingers to turn purple.
+It is generally recommended to start with a lower intensity level and gradually increase it to a comfortable level, without allowing your fingers to turn purple.

 It’s important to listen to your body and avoid using an intensity level that causes discomfort, pain, or any adverse effects.